Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    Interrupts the execution of the current scope.
+    Interrupt the execution of the current scope.

 ## return

 **Description**

-    Interrupts the execution of all events from the object.
+    Interrupt the execution of all events from the object.

 ## reboot

 **Description**

-    Restarts the engine.
+    Restart the engine.
 All boot triggered events will be executed in the next engine iteration.

 ## power_off

 **Description**

-    Exits the program.
+    Exit the program.

 ## *aggregation* *source* [contextIDs] [cameraID] [layerID] [objectID] [moduleType] [moduleID] [attribute] [expression] [newContextID]

 **Description**

-    Returns a context that fulfils the boolean expression and optional parameters.
+    Return a context that fulfils the boolean expression and optional parameters.

 **Parameters:**